achamaro/tailwindcss-plugins/packages/iconify-icon/README.md

 2. Custom SVG files
    - SVG files placed in `src/assets/icons/my-custom/icon.svg` can be displayed with `i-[my-custom/icon]`
    - Custom SVGs can be placed in any directory name

+If this option is not specified, the default directory is `app/assets/icons` if the `app` directory exists, otherwise `src/assets/icons`.

 ### prefix